 Claimed fuel consumption improvements are 7% for the XV (6.5L/100km), and 9% for the Forester (6.7L/100km) on the official combined cycle.
 The majority of the improvement comes from the around-town urban-type driving, where the electric motor does a lot of the work.
 All models come standard with Subaru’s very competent CVT auto transmission and all have Subaru X-Mode.
 The manufacturer claims the hybrid system further enhances off-road ability.

 As expected from Subaru, each gets the full safety suite, the standard five-year warranty and fixed-price servicing.
 The battery gets an eight-year 160,000km warranty for added peace of mind.

 The only question mark I see is the hybrid vehicles no longer have a spare tyre, as the battery pack has taken that space.
 Instead it has a gel repair kit, which likely wouldn’t work if you took the side out of a tyre – the most likely scenario if off-road.

-The XV is available in a single specification XV Hybrid AWD for a little over $39,500, while Forester offers Hybrid L AWD $44,286 and Hybrid S AWD $50,526 (drive away).
+The XV is available in a single specification XV Hybrid AWD for a little over $39,500, while Forester offers Hybrid L AWD for $44,286 and Hybrid S AWD for $50,526 (drive away).